Prince Andrew's legal team is fighting back in US sex assault case. Here's what you need to know - KESQ

 By Rob Picheta, CNN

-Prince Andrew faces a crucial hearing in his sexual abuse case at a New York district court on Wednesday, as his legal team attempts to turn the tables on his accuser, Virginia Giuffre.
+Prince Andrew faces a pre-trial conference in his sexual abuse case at a New York district court on Wednesday, as his legal team attempts to turn the tables on his accuser, Virginia Giuffre.

 Giuffre alleges that she was forced to perform sex acts with the royal — claims Andrew denies.
 His attorneys are hoping the case is thrown out, having filed a motion to dismiss.